 Though the styling is mostly the same throughout different brands, the size will differ.
 There are small fans that can be utilized in homes and also large industrial-grade floor fans.

 Apart from the size, there are several other features you can look for when purchasing a floor fan.
 First, check if the fan is noisy.
 Floor fans are powerful, and this, in effect, will produce noise.
 Always run the fan in different speed settings and see if they are tolerable and quiet for your needs.

 While floor fans are designed to focus air to one point, some options allow the fan to circulate and provide airflow to every corner of a room.
-The head movement feature also allows the fan’s angle to be adjusted to your preferences.
-If you are using a floor fan mainly at home and not industrial purpose, then it is not necessary to get a floor fan with a 100 percent flexible head.
+The head movement feature also adjusts the fan’s angle to your preferences.
+If you are using a floor fan mainly at home and not for industrial purposes, it is unnecessary to get a floor fan with a 100 percent flexible head.